BitcoinFiles/bitcoinfiles-sdk/README.md

     // Optional to sign the content with another set of private keys
     signatures: [
         {
-            key: "your identity wif key"
+            key: "your identity wif key",
+            // indexes: [1, 2] // Optional specify what specific indexes to sign in the OP_RETURN.
+If omitted, then signs everything.
         }
     ]
     */